High-Energy Radiation and Ion Acceleration in Three-dimensional Relativistic Magnetic Reconnection with Strong Synchrotron Cooling: Numerical Methods

 Our simulation domain has outflowing boundary conditions in the $\pm \hat{\bm{x}}$-directions, with a thick absorber that gradually damps $\bm{E}$ and $\bm{B}$ fields to zero towards the edges of the box.
 In the $\pm \hat{\bm{z}}$-direction we implement a moving plasma injector, similar to \cite{Sironi2014, Hakobyan2019, Hakobyan2021}, which provides a fresh supply of magnetized upstream plasma to replenish the outflowing population.
 In the third direction, $\pm \hat{\bm{y}}$, we impose periodic boundary conditions.
+The aspect ratio of the domain in the plane of the current sheet is $L_x/L_y=1$, and the size perpendicular to the current sheet is $L_z\sim 0.3...0.5 L_x$, large enough to separate the current sheet and the plasma injector.

 To trigger the reconnection, we remove thermal pressure in the central part of the current layer as done in \cite{Sironi2016}.
 This procedure launches transients leading to the onset of reconnection and moving outward from the center at approximately the speed of light.
-Radiative cooling is switched on when the transient approaches the edge of the simulation box, at $0.5~L_x/c$, where $L_x$ is the extent of the domain in the $x$-direction.
+To minimize the effects of boundary conditions on the statistical steady state, the radiative cooling and the outflow boundaries are switched on when the transient approaches the edge of the simulation box, at $0.5~L_x/c$, where $L_x$ is the extent of the domain in the $x$-direction.
 In all of our analyses, we exclude the particles from the initial current layer, essentially ignoring the evolution of the sheet in its early transient stage.
 We consider the current sheet to enter the steady-state regime after about $t\gtrsim 1.5~L_x/c$ from the beginning of the simulation.
 We run all simulations for $3$ additional light-crossing times, with a total duration of $4.5~L_x/c$.
 All statistical data is averaged over the final $3$ light-crossing times, while the current sheet is in statistical steady-state.